nsg-ethz/mini_internet_project/platform/README.md

 sudo ./startup.sh
 ```

-By default, this will run a mini-Internet with 20ASes. :warning: Make sure your server has enough resources to sustain this mini-Internet (around 64GB of memory and at least 8 CPU cores are recommended).
+By default, this will run a mini-Internet with 20ASes.

+:warning: Make sure your server has enough resources to sustain this mini-Internet (around 64GB of memory and at least 8 CPU cores are recommended).
 Otherwise, look at section [configure the mini-Internet](https://github.com/nsg-ethz/mini_internet_project/blob/master/platform/README.md#configure-the-mini-internet-topology) for instructions on how to run a smaller mini-Internet.

 ## Configure the mini-Internet topology

 In the [config](config) directory, you can find all the configuration files used to define the topology of the mini-Internet.
 In addition, we also provide multiple sample topologies.
-Of course, you can also define you own topology using the configuration files.
+Of course, you can also define your own topology using the configuration files.

 #### Layer 2 topology